What costs are covered in the Residence Charge?

 What other facilities are provided?

 Rooms are cleaned and bed linen is changed once a week.
 Washing machines and driers are available in most graduate buildings.
-There are card-operated launderette facilities on site.
-For further information see the Information for Junior Members page here (p.16).
+There are card-operated launderette facilities on site in the Main College Building and at 4 Adams Road.
+These facilities are operated by an external contractor.
+For further information see the Laundry Manual.

 Is there a Smoking Policy?